xiongchiamiov/xiongchiamiov.github.com/_posts/2011-04-03-architects-and-computer-science-and-sealing-wax.md

 ---
 layout: with-comments
-title: Architects anc Computer Science and Sealing Wax
+title: Architects and Computer Science and Sealing Wax
 ---

 Any student in a Computer Science-y program has undoubtably heard their goal